Steps To Adding Fractions With Different Denominators

 Understanding Equivalent Fractions

 Before diving into the process of adding fractions, it's crucial to grasp the concept of equivalent fractions.
 Equivalent fractions are fractions that represent the same value, even though they have different numerators and denominators.
-For example, 1/2 and 2/4 are equivalent fractions because they both represent half of a whole.
+As an example, 1/2 and 2/4 are equivalent fractions because they both represent half of a whole.

 To create an equivalent fraction, you can multiply or divide both the numerator and the denominator by the same non-zero number.
 This operation doesn't change the value of the fraction because you are essentially multiplying it by 1 (e.g., multiplying by 2/2 or 3/3).